Frequently Asked Questions & Member Forms

 To bring down health insurance costs would require bringing down the cost of healthcare.
 Unfortunately, there has not been much progress on that front.
 We encourage you to watch this 5-minute video that talks about our country’s health care system and why costs are so high.

 Please be assured that as a nonprofit cooperative, we work hard every day to make coverage for our members as affordable as possible.
-Our rates are always approved by our member-governed Board of Directors based on the best information available to us at the time of our rate filing.
+Our rates are based on the best information available to us at the time of our rate filing.

 HIPAA Privacy Rule